 - A shorter keyboard means you have to get used to a slightly different key arrangement.
-However, most people don't mind this as long as using the mouse becomes more comfortable.
+However, most people don't mind this adjustment as long as using the mouse becomes more comfortable.

 Note: Whatever shape, size, or application of mouse you use, a battery-powered cordless mouse is highly recommended.
-It eliminates one of the most common problems with using a mouse: the cord getting stuck or in the way.
+It eliminates one of the most common problems with using a mouse: the cord getting stuck or being in the way.